 Financial support for regional families.
 The Clarence Valley is a regional area, so you may be eligible for bonus financial support, away from home allowances, relocation assistance, scholarships and fare allowances, on top of regular Centrelink support.

-Stay up to date here: Study Assist Website
+Get more information here: Study Assist Website

 You don’t need to be the smartest person in your school or the most athletic.
 Here is a brief list of the types of groups scholarships might target…